hantsy/spring-r2dbc-sample/docs/database-client.md

 ## Exposing RESTful APIs

-Let's move to the web layer, and expose the CRUD as RESTful APIs.
+Let's move to the web layer, and expose the CRUD  operations as RESTful APIs.

-Create a  `WebConfig` configuration class.
+Create a  `WebConfig` configuration class to enable Spring Webflux feature.

 ```java
 @Configuration